gruelbox/orko-wiki/Telegram-Notifications.md

 # Configure the application

 Configuration is different depending on how the application is deployed.
+Select the appropriate section below:

 ## Local installations